-Shropshire care Business of The Year 2014
+Shropshire Care Business of The Year 2014

 Our reputation is good and we get most of our new customers from referrals.
-We care passionately about delivering a high standard of Home Care.
-Dignity, Respect and Independence are important words to us.
+We care passionately about delivering a high standard of Home Care. dignity, respect and independence are important words to us.
 We employ professional people and train them well.

-We offer a unique choice of flexible homecare and support services tailored exactly to your needs.
+Bluebird Care (Shropshire) offer a unique choice of flexible homecare and support services tailored exactly to your needs.
 These could be anything from a 30 minute visit to 24 hour live in care.
 You may want short term help after an illness, or you may require respite care because your usual carer is having a break.
 Whatever your needs, our dedicated team of home care workers are happy to talk to you about your requirements.

 OverallRead overall summary

 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 as part of our regulatory functions.
-This inspection was planned to check whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.
+This inspection checked whether the provider is meeting the legal requirements and regulations associated with the Health and Social Care Act 2008, to look at the overall quality of the service, and to provide a rating for the service under the Care Act 2014.

 Last updated 11:29:44 18th Feb 2019 - Update Now

 To view the latest inspection report compiled by the CQC please click here »